 The programme was launched as a pilot scheme in July 2020, designed to address some of the challenges facing year 10 and year 11 pupils.
 Since then, the programme has been expanded across the region, supporting over 1,000 Y10-13 pupils in schools and colleges, offering one-to-one support to help them focus on their exams, achieve personal goals and plan for their future.

-Universities Minister Michelle Donelan took part in an interactive session with graduate mentors and pupils from Firth Park Academy in Sheffield and Wales High School in Rotherham who were part of the pilot scheme.
+Government Minister Michelle Donelan MP took part in an interactive session with graduate mentors and pupils from Firth Park Academy in Sheffield and Wales High School in Rotherham who were part of the pilot scheme.

 “I know this is a difficult time for young people but I am pleased universities like Sheffield Hallam are stepping up, supporting their communities and contributing to the national recovery effort.”

 Rt.
-Hon Michelle Donelan MP, Minister for Higher and Further Education
+Hon Michelle Donelan MP, Secretary of State for Science, Innovation and Technology

 Mentors receive intensive training before being deployed into schools and colleges to work closely with pupils and teachers, with a focus on those pupils that have been most affected by Covid-19 restrictions.